-I’d like to share an upcycled garden project.
+I’d like to share a summery upcycled garden project for a Rain Boot Planter.
 It’s so simple!
 You can probably do it with stuff you already have, if not you can get every thing you need for pretty cheap.

 I started out with a ‘retired’ pair of muck boots (they get retired when you step on a screw and need a tetanus shot and antibiotics).
 I also used a drill, gravel, potting soil and a dwarf coreopsis.